 Ampleforth College - York

-Entry Procedure: About 30 new students join the 6th form each year.
-6th form offers are made on the basis of an interview and a reference.
-Students then need to achieve 3 x Grade 5 and 2 x Grade 6 at GCSE.
+Ampleworth welcomes around 30 new students into the 6th form each academic year with offers made on the basis of an interview and reference.
+Students are also expected to achieve at least 3 x Grade 5’s and 2 x Grade 6’s at GCSE.

 If you would like to find out more about Ampleforth and whether it would be a suitable place for your child, please do get in touch with one of our consultants for an initial conversation.